star-whale/starwhale/docs/docs/tutorials/cifar10.md

 - multi_classification
 ```

 Most of the fields are self-explained.
-The `ppl` descriptor is used to tell StarWhale that 'Hey, run the inference method and cmp method with CIFAR10Inference please!'.
+The `ppl` descriptor is the entry point of the inference and cmp method.
-After create the yaml file under `${code_base}/example/cifar10/`, we are ready to do it.
+After creating the yaml file under `${code_base}/example/cifar10/`, we are ready.

 ```console
 $ swcli model build . --skip-gen-env